hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 java -jar picard.jar AddOrReplaceReadGroups  I=M1.dedupped.bam O=M1.final.bam RGID=M1  RGLB=M1 RGPL=illumina   RGPU=unit1  RGSM=M1
 ```

 The string 'M1' occurs 5 times in this command.
 However, M1 is not my only sample, to make this code run for a different sample I would need to replace M1 5 times.
 I don't want to manually edit this line of code every time I run the command.
-Instead, using positional parameters I can make a wrapper for this command.
+Instead, using positional parameters I can make a shell script for this command.

 ```bash